 If you choose to use the small estates optional service, the following fees are payable:

-If you decide to file the application yourself, you will only need to pay the advertisement fee and application filing fee.
+If you decide to file the application yourself, you will only need to pay the advertisement fee.

-Once you have completed the forms, email them along with a certified copy of the death certificate and a copy of the will (if there is one) to fznyyrfgngrf@fhcpbheg.ivp.tbi.nhua.vog.civ.truocpus@setatsellams .
+Once you have completed the forms required, email them along with a certified copy of the death certificate and a copy of the will and any codicil(s) (if any) to fznyyrfgngrf@fhcpbheg.ivp.tbi.nhua.vog.civ.truocpus@setatsellams .

-Alternatively, you can post the completed forms along with a certified copy of the death certificate and the original will to:
+Alternatively, you can post the completed forms along with a certified copy of the death certificate and the original will and codicil(s) (if any) to:

 PO Box 13331